 - Strive to get others to serve them to gain what they want when they want it.

 Even the dictionary agrees.
 It says leadership is about direction, command, authoritativeness, control, superintendence, and administration.
-The bottom-line for these leaders is greed and selfishness.
+The bottom-line for these leaders is greed, selfishness, and the lack of integrity.
 As one CEO explained to his leadership team on the deck of his new home.
 “Do you see all of this land by the river?
-If you work really hard, one day it will be all mine.”
-The end result of this we all know.
+If you work hard, one day it will be all mine.”
+The result of this we all know.
 Leaders like this engender distrust, resentment, and resistance in people.
-Or, in business terms poor employee engagement, high turnover, lower productivity and bad customer service.
+Consequently, in business terms they create poor employee engagement, high turnover, lower productivity, and bad customer service.
 Pay attention leaders it isn’t working.
 Here are a few survey examples:

 - A Gallup poll shows that members of Congress in the US are the second lowest rated profession.